• Accessibility

 Start your day with heavenly coffee, cinnamon rolls, and a serious roster of baked goods such as cupcakes and cookies from Schneider's Bakery, which dates back to 1887!

-Step into an 1845 village, the Farmers' Museum, and explore the houses, barnyard, school, and shops, as costumed guides tell tales about the Cardiff Giant, the Empire State Carousel, and traditions and tasks of 19th-century rural life.
+Step into an 1845 village at the Fenimore Farm and Country Village, and explore the houses, barnyard, school, and shops, as costumed guides tell tales about the Cardiff Giant, the Empire State Carousel, and traditions and tasks of 19th-century rural life.
 Next door, at the Fenimore Art Museum, find one of the world's biggest and best folk art collections, with whimsical weathervanes, ship figureheads, quilts, paintings, and trade signs.

 Have lunch at the Doubleday Café, then catch a ballgame at historic Doubleday Field, where players play just for the love of the game—every day, three games a day during baseball season—on the perfectly manicured diamond.